Servando Carrasco: Professional

 On January 13, 2011, Carrasco was drafted in the second round (27th overall) of the 2011 MLS SuperDraft by Seattle Sounders FC.
 He signed with Seattle on March 2, 2011, and made his debut on March 19, in a game against the New York Red Bulls.

 Carrasco scored his first career goal for Seattle on June 8, 2013, on a penalty kick in a 3–2 win against Vancouver Whitecaps FC.

 Carrasco was traded to the Houston Dynamo from Seattle in exchange for Adam Moffat on September 13, 2013.
 Carrasco was then traded from the Houston to Sporting Kansas City for the 30th pick in the 2015 MLS SuperDraft.
 On July 20, 2015, Carrasco was traded to Orlando City SC in exchange for midfielder Amobi Okugo.
 On April 9, 2017, Carrasco scored his first goal for Orlando and second overall career goal when he headed home from a corner in a 1–0 win v New York Red Bulls.

 At the end of the 2017 season Carrasco entered the 2017 MLS Re-Entry Draft after Orlando City declined his contract option.
 On December 21, 2017, he was selected by LA Galaxy in Stage Two of the draft.
 He signed with the club on January 11, 2018.
 After his contract was declined at the end of the 2019 season, Carrasco signed with Fort Lauderdale CF in USL League One.

 Personal life

 While born in the United States, Carrasco spent most of his early childhood growing up in the nearby Mexican city of Tijuana.
 When he was seven, his family moved back to the United States.
 His mother, Gloria, is a two-time survivor of breast cancer.
-On December 31, 2014, Carrasco married Alex Morgan, a professional soccer player for the United States Women's National Team.
+On December 31, 2014, Carrasco married Alex Morgan, a professional soccer player for the United States women's national team.
 The couple's first child, Charlie Elena Carrasco, was born on May 7, 2020.
+Morgan announced she was pregnant with the couple's second child in September 2024.
+On March 30, 2025, he shared on a joint Instagram post with Morgan the birth of a son, Enzo.